Kushiel’s Dart Plus Plus

 It is now 2019 and many times I’ve looked for the second book in this series and not found it.
 I could of course order it but I prefer to buy my books from physical book stores when I can.
 Even more amazing I’ve been living in China for four years and forcing myself to read the CFA® curriculum and my flashcards over and over and over.

 I can’t say it made me happy or rich.
-In fact I am unemployed.
-I am of course looking for a new job everyday using LinkedIn and other websites.
-But I’m also editing old blog posts and trying to improve the Quality of this blog.
+Editing old blog posts and trying to improve the Quality of this blog also doesn’t have much ROI.
 I’m not sure this is one of my better posts, but if you like this series of books or fantasy novels in general you can leave a comment below.

 Apparently all my reading has some purpose, I updated the Wikipedia page for Kushiel's Dart as I now believe the villianess is named after Queen Melisende of Jerusalem.
 Maybe I should write my own historical fantasy…